 How does the fund help protect consumer security and privacy?

-Additionally, the core technology pieces (the Interledger Protocol and the Web Monetization standard) do not collect or share any user information.
+The core technology pieces (the Interledger Protocol and the Web Monetization standard) do not collect or share any user information.